Fridrich bicycle shop partially demolished

 Owner wasn’t notified of demo order

 The easternmost building of the closed Fridrich Bicycle was suddenly demolished by a city-hired contractor Wednesday evening, only hours after the city posted a building violation notice.
-A crowd gathered on the sidewalk across the street from 3722 Lorain Ave. to watch the 143-year-old building come down in less than 90 minutes.
+A crowd gathered on the sidewalk across the street from 3722 Lorain Ave. to watch the 143-year-old building come down.

 But neither the building owner, Charles Fridrich, or his attorney were notified by the city that the building was the subject of a city order to raze the structure.
 The rest of the former bicycle shop, much of which also dates to the 19th century, remains intact.
 The property was recently listed for sale.